 At present income tax rates and slab, your tax liability per annum will come out Rs.
 27,325.

 For senior citizens, the minimum basic tax exemption limit is Rs 3 lacs.

 If you had invested for tax benefits under Section 80C or availed any other tax benefit, your tax liability would have been lower.

 - 60% withdrawn as lump sum.
 Remaining 40% used to purchase annuity

 You make lump sum withdrawal of Rs 89.43 lacs.
+The entire amount is exempt from tax.
 Out of this, Rs 59.6 lacs is exempt from income tax.
 You will have to pay income tax of Rs 7.14 lacs on the remaining lump sum withdrawal amount.